 Together, these works will drive programming and field education initiatives from Americans for the Arts and our local partners for a decade—primarily through our new, robust suite of field education tools Arts U, which will be leveraged to create digital, regional, and national opportunities for training, engagement, and cross-community support in communities of all shapes, sizes, and demographies throughout the United States.

 Curators and Documentarian

-The New Community Visions project is being curated by Clay Lord, Americans for the Arts.
-The Community Visions Forums are being designed and implemented by Michael Rohd, the Center for Performance and Civic Practice.
-The entire project will be documented by Margy Waller, The Topos Partnership.
+The New Community Visions project was curated by Clay Lord, Americans for the Arts.
+The Community Visions Forums were designed and implemented by Michael Rohd, the Center for Performance and Civic Practice.
+The entire project was documented by Margy Waller, The Topos Partnership.

 Partners and Funders

 This ambitious project is made possible through an ever-growing list of funders, partners, and advisors.

 Americans for the Arts would like to thank the following funding partners for their significant support of the New Community Visions Initiative.